Difficulty

 9915 ft

 We all know summit climbs are incredibly rewarding in a trek.
-This is why we have trekkers flocking to treks like Kedarkantha or Deoriatal – Chandrashila.
+This is why we have trekkers flocking to treks like Kedarkantha or Deoriatal-Chandrashila.
 On a trail like Nag Tibba, you get to experience the thrill of a summit climb in just a weekend!

 Resting at 9915 ft, the summit of this trek is the highest in the Nag Tibba range of the Garhwal Himalayas.
-From here, you see a 100-degree view of snow-capped Himalayan ranges such as Swargrohini, Bandarpoonch, Kala Nag, Srikantha, and Gangotri.
-You also see Kedarnath peak in the north, Doon valley, and the snow peaks of Changabang.
+From here, you see a 100-degree view of snow-capped Himalayan ranges such as Swargrohini, Bandarpoonch, Kala Nag, Srikanth, and Gangotri.
+You also see Kedarnath peak in the north, Doon valley, and the snowy peaks of Changabang.
 With views like this and a climb to make you earn them, this weekend trek may be one of the best.

 As you go up one side of the mountain and come down from another side, you also experience a variety of landscapes.
-This trek takes you through dense forests, clearings, and ridge walk.
+This trek takes you through dense forests, clearings, and ridge walks.
 All within two days!

 Nag Tibba Videos